 It's hard to tell you about the smells of undergrowth or the flavors of Penedès and Cava wines in this description, but let Clara, Sandra, Agnès, Lorenzo, Alex… Guide you for this unforgettable day!

-Choose among these one day or half-day tapas, wines & Montserrat tours, in small groups, with English speaking guide!
+Choose among these one-day or half-day tapas, wines & Montserrat tours, in small groups, with English-speaking guide!

-1/ Montserrat & Gaudi's Crypt
+Montserrat Tour from Barcelona + Gaudi's Crypt

-Montserrat & Gaudi's Crypt overview
+Montserrat & Gaudi's Crypt tour overview

 - Ride on the rack railway to Montserrat Monastery